 In fact, I am surprised at how difficult it can actually be.
 Taking care of a little one 24/7 with very little breaks can be exhausting.
 If you don’t make time and effort to still be a normal human being you can get overwhelmed and become very unhappy.
-If you’re struggling with being stay at home mom, try making these 6 tips habits every day so you will not only be happier taking care of your children, but you’ll be happier for yourself, too.
+If you’re struggling with being stay at home mom, try implementing these 6 habits every day so you will not only be happier taking care of your children, but you’ll be happier for yourself, too.

 1. Schedule Your Day Out